 Proper nutrition, grooming and pruning, and the right amount of fertilizers are essential for a good cacao tree.
 This ensures the quality of the cacao beans remains superior.
 Ripe pods are cut out from the trees and the “wet beans” inside the pod are extracted within 7-10 days of harvesting.

 The next step to getting premium cacao beans is undergoing a fermentation process.
+So, how to ferment cacao beans?
 This process is key to transforming cacao beans to delicious chocolate.
-This fermentation process includes an aerobic and anaerobic phase and decides the final flavor and acidity of the beans.
-To ensure seamless fermentation, the right attention needs to be paid to temperature, faulty beans and time.
+This fermentation of cacao beans process includes an aerobic and anaerobic phase and decides the final flavor and acidity of the beans.
+To seamlessly ferment cacao beans, the right attention needs to be paid to temperature, faulty beans and time.

-After the fermentation process, Cacao beans go through a phase called drying.
-Here, freshly fermented beans are dried over 5 to 7 days.
+After the fermentation cacao beans process, Cacao beans go through a phase called drying.
+Here, freshly ferment cacao beans are dried over 5 to 7 days.
 If drying is too fast, it leaves the beans too bitter and acidic.
-If drying takes longer, the beans may fall prey to mold contamination.
+If drying cacao beans takes longer, the beans may fall prey to mold contamination.
 Throughout this entire process, the beans lose half their weight and nearly all moisture - a properly dried bean is expected to have only 7% moisture.
-Drying beans can be achieved in two ways: sun drying or artificial drying.
+Drying cacao beans can be achieved in two ways: sun drying or artificial drying.

 Sun drying is the method commonly used by small and bootstrapped farmers, as it has next to no overhead costs.
 In this method, the beans are spread evenly on mats or rugs and dried under direct sunlight.
 With dry and hot weather, this process is easily achievable.

 The second method is extracting moisture artificially from the beans through mechanical drying.
 This requires an investment in machinery.
 It is better suited for cacao growing countries that have humid weather.